What can unitary sequences tell us about multi-time physics?: Introduction

-We show that quantum computers, even in their current state, offer a timely opportunity to explore the richness of many-time physics.
-While these machines are too noisy to manipulate into the large entangled registers required for interesting quantum algorithms, they are riddled with complex noise~\cite{White-NM-2020,White-MLPT}, which we can access with high fidelity controls.
+In this work, we address the question: how can we access the fantastic multi-time phenomena in quantum experiments and in near-term quantum hardware?
+By doing so, we open the door up to the realistic observation and study of temporal correlations on much the same footing as many-body states.
+This has timely applications relevant to quantum technologies: from model-independent environment determination, to novel sensing methods, diagnosis of temporally correlated noise, and avenues to quantum advantage via simulation of open systems -- as some examples.
+Moreover, it offers a unique insight into the nature and observation of multi-time quantum processes.
+To achieve this goal, we develop new techniques uniquely tailored for observables on temporal quantum states -- particularly for different control paradigms.
+We show that quantum computers, even in their current state, offer a timely opportunity to explore the richness of multi-time physics.
+While these machines are too noisy to manipulate into the large entangled registers required for interesting quantum algorithms, they are riddled with complex noise~\cite{White-NM-2020,White-MLPT}, which we can access with high-fidelity single qubit unitary controls.
 Thus, we show that there is scope to explore interesting physics even with relatively small devices -- a single qubit probed across many times, for example, can exhibit many of the same properties as large quantum states.
-In this sense, highly nontrivial many-time physics can be more accessible than many-body physics for the near-term quantum processors, which opens a new rich area of investigations.

-Our results are divided up into two broad regimes: \textit{micro} and \textit{macro} properties.
-This is a split is as natural in many-time physics as for many-body physics.
-In the micro regime, restricted only to high fidelity unitary operations, followed by a final terminating measurement, we show how to witness genuine multitime entanglement, as well as devise tight bounds for various facets of non-Markovian memory.
-In the macro regime, we manufacture access to a range of higher-control quantum instruments (probabilistic quantum maps).
-This allows us to probe the process in full generality.
-Using established techniques such as classical shadows and matrix product operator (MPO) tomography, we show how to access properties of arbitrarily sized processes.

-We then show the high efficacy of these methods by extracting features of many-time physics in a series of quantum simulations of complex dynamics on IBM Quantum processors.
-These vary from in-depth small scale processes, to characterisation of a 20-step process.
-Applications of this work range from the diagnostics of temporally correlated noise in quantum technologies~\cite{altherr2021quantum, White-NM-2020}, to the observation and simulation of dynamical complexity in condensed matter systems~\cite{nitzan2003electron, PhysRevLett.124.043603, PhysRevLett.115.043601}, to quantum biology~\cite{lambert2013quantum, McGuinness2011} and quantum causal modelling~\cite{1367-2630-18-6-063032}.